The Big Send-off: Scalable and Performant Collectives for Deep Learning: Background on Collective Operations

-Efficient implementations of all-gather and reduce-scatter operations are critical for sharded data parallelism.
-In this work, we build on several well-established algorithms and introduce enhancements to improve performance and scalability.
+Efficient implementations of all-gather, reduce-scatter, and all-reduce operations are critical for distributed deep learning.
+In this work, we build on popular algorithms and introduce enhancements to them to improve performance and scalability.

 {\bf Ring:} The ring algorithm is a popular method for implementing collective communications due to its simplicity and efficiency in certain network topologies.
-In a ring-based all-gather or reduce-scatter, each process communicates with its immediate neighbors in a circular fashion.
+In a ring-based collective operation, each process communicates with its immediate neighbors in a circular fashion.
 While effective at moderate scales and large message sizes, the ring algorithm can suffer from inefficiencies at larger scales due to its latency term being linearly proportional to the number of processes.
-For example, the communication time of a ring all-gather can be modeled as
+The communication time of a ring all-gather can be modeled as,

-where \(p\) is the number of processes, \(\alpha\) represents the startup latency per message, \(m\) is the size of the input buffer on each GPU, and \(\beta\) is the inverse of the peer-to-peer bandwidth.
+~ \annotate[yshift=.5em]{above,left}{a}{startup latency} \annotate[yshift=.5em]{above,right}{b}{number of processes} \annotate[yshift=-.25em]{below,left}{c}{inverse of bandwidth} \annotate[yshift=-.25em]{below,right}{d}{buffer size} where \(p\) is the number of processes, \(\alpha\) represents the startup latency per message, \(m\) is the size of the output buffer on each GPU, and \(\beta\) is the inverse of the peer-to-peer bandwidth.

 {\bf Recursive Halving/Doubling:} A popular way of minimizing latency costs involves utilizing the recursive halving or doubling algorithms for all-gathers and reduce-scatters respectively.
 These algorithms divide the communication task into logarithmically many steps, and hence their performance scales better than the ring algorithm.
-For example, the communication time for a recursive-halving all-gather can be modeled as

-where the terms are the same as before.
-For small message sizes or very large process counts, the logarithmic growth in the latency term often leads to lower overall communication costs.
+The communication time for a recursive-doubling all-gather can be modeled as, \annotate[yshift=.5em]{above,left}{a}{startup latency} \annotate[yshift=.5em]{above,right}{b}{number of processes} \annotate[yshift=-.25em]{below,left}{c}{inverse of bandwidth} \annotate[yshift=-.25em]{below,right}{d}{buffer size} For small message sizes or very large process counts, the logarithmic growth in the latency term often leads to lower overall communication costs.
+Building on these primitives, an all-reduce can be implemented as a reduce-scatter followed by an all-gather operation.
 More details about these and other algorithms can be found in Thakur et al.~\cite{thakurimproving2003}.